CLINICAL MENTORS (online)

 Laboratory competencies should not be performed during the student's working hours but on the student’s own time.
 Laboratory skills are learned, practiced and perfected to the required level of competency in your place of employment while working with a qualified mentor.
 As a mentor, you will sign off the student's skills on the competency checklists during the semester they are registered for a particular class.
 Some BS level classes are project-based and do not require a mentor.
 There are no additional clinical rotations to perform once students have passed the course associated with the laboratory competency.

 The time involved will vary each semester depending on the courses your student is taking.
 There are certain MLS classes that have laboratory competencies that need to be performed in the lab.
 Hours required in the lab depend on the student’s class credit hours.
 For every credit hour students need to spend at least that much time each week in the lab on average.
-For example, if you are taking MLS 2211 Clinical Chemistry which is a 5 credit hour course, your student would need to spend a minimum of 5 hours per week on average in the lab working on the chemistry competency checklist with a qualified mentor.
+For example, if you are taking MLS 2212 Clinical Microbiology which is a 5 credit hour course, your student would need to spend a minimum of 5 hours per week on average in the lab working on the microbiology competency checklist with a qualified mentor.
 Fall and spring semesters are 16 weeks long so by the end of the semester you would need to have completed 80 hours minimum doing chemistry competencies.
 Please keep in mind that this is the minimum requirement.
 As a mentor, you may feel that your student needs to spend more time to become competent in a particular area.
 At the beginning of each semester, the student, mentor and lab manager should discuss scheduling times for the student to participate in the laboratory routine, based on when they can best fit into the workflow and complete their required tasks.
 To be able to complete the tasks, the student will need access to laboratory procedure manuals and laboratory instruments from the facility.